streem/pbandk/README.md

 ./gradlew -Dprotoc.path=path/to/protobuf/install/directory \
     :runtime:generateWellKnownTypes
     :runtime:generateTestTypes
-    :protoc-gen-kotlin:lib:generateProto
+    :protoc-gen-kotlin:protoc-gen-kotlin-lib:generateProto
-    :conformance:lib:generateProto
+    :conformance:conformance-lib:generateProto
 ```

-Important: If making changes in both the `:protoc-gen-kotlin:lib` _and_ `:runtime` projects at the
+Important: If making changes in both the `:protoc-gen-kotlin:protoc-gen-kotlin-lib` _and_ `:runtime` projects at the
 same time, then it's likely the `generateWellKnownTypes` task will fail to compile.
 To work
 around this, stash the changes in the `:runtime` project, run the `generateWellKnownTypes` task
-with only the `:protoc-gen-kotlin:lib` changes, and then unstash the `:runtime` changes and rerun the
+with only the `:protoc-gen-kotlin:protoc-gen-kotlin-lib` changes, and then unstash the `:runtime` changes and rerun the
 `generateWellKnownTypes` task.

 ### Conformance Tests